Global PIQA: Evaluating Commonsense Reasoning Across 100+ Languages and Cultures: Introduction

 We then evaluate state-of-the-art LLMs on Global PIQA.
-We find that proprietary models perform well in aggregate, with the best performing model achieving an accuracy of 91.7\% (Gemini 2.5 Pro).
-In some ways, this is expected, as Global PIQA is designed to evaluate \textit{commonsense} knowledge that is widely known in each cultural and linguistic community.
-However, Global PIQA highlights disparities between high- and low-resource languages; for example, the best performing model for Sub-Saharan African languages reaches an accuracy of only 80.2\% for those languages, compared to 95.6\% for Western European languages (with chance at 50\%).
-We also find that open weight models generally perform worse than proprietary models.
-We hope that Global PIQA will enable researchers to measure and ultimately close the multilingual performance gap both across languages and between open and proprietary models.
-More broadly, Global PIQA provides a glimpse into a wide array of global cultures, through commonsense examples describing everyday life in over 100 languages.\footnote{We release Global PIQA under a \href{https://creativecommons.org/licenses/by-sa/4.0/deed.en}{CC-BY-SA 4.0} license.
-Global PIQA is intended only for LLM evaluation.
-We do not allow training of AI systems on Global PIQA, or on synthetic data that uses Global PIQA as a seed.}
+We find that proprietary models perform well in aggregate, with some models achieving over 90\% accuracy averaged across languages.
+However, Global PIQA highlights disparities between high- and low-resource languages, along with uneven region coverage.
+For example, on the parallel split, the best-performing open-weight model evaluated has over 25\% lower average scores for Sub-Saharan African languages than for European or East Asian languages.
+Even the best-performing proprietary LLM has a 68\% accuracy gap between the best- and worst-performing languages (\S\ref{app:acc-gap}).
+We hope that Global PIQA will enable researchers to measure and ultimately close this multilingual performance gap both across languages and between open and proprietary models.
+More broadly, Global PIQA provides a glimpse into a wide variety of global cultures, through commonsense examples describing everyday life in over 100 languages.